crocozyabra/brew/docs/Support-Tiers.md

 - installing deprecated or disabled formulae
 - devices using OpenCore Legacy Patcher with an Intel CPU older than Westmere

+We build a Portable Ruby for some Tier 3 supported configurations.

 ## Unsupported

 An unsupported configuration is one in which: